AI-Planning/pddl-generators/README.md

-This repository is an unofficial collection of PDDL generators, some of which have been used to generate benchmarks for the International Planning Competitions (IPC).
+This repository is a collection of PDDL generators, some of which have been used to generate benchmarks for the International Planning Competition (IPC).

 # Instructions
 * Build all generators: ``./build_all``